The Two Doctors: Plot

-The Sixth Doctor, Peri, and Jamie follow the Second Doctor into Seville, hoping to cure him before the change becomes complete.
-Dastari and Chessene are also looking for them, knowing that unless the Second Doctor undergoes a stabilising operation, he will eventually reject the Androgum transfusion.
-The Second Doctor and Shockeye go to Las Cadenas restaurant ordering gargantuan amounts of food.
-When the restaurant's owner Oscar demands that they pay, Shockeye fatally stabs Oscar, just as the Sixth Doctor and the others arrive.
+Dastari implants the Second Doctor with a 50 per cent Androgum inheritance, but Shockeye, angered that his blood was used for the procedure without his consent, breaks the Second Doctor out before his change can be made permanent, and they go to a restaurant in Seville and order gargantuan amounts of food.
+When the restaurant's owner, Oscar, demands that they pay, Shockeye fatally stabs him, just as the Sixth Doctor and the others arrive.
 Shockeye leaves the Second Doctor, who slowly reverts to normal.
-As they leave the restaurant, Chessene and Dastari appear, taking them back to the hacienda at gunpoint.
+Chessene and Dastari take them back to the hacienda at gunpoint.

-Chessene and Dastari find the nebuliser on the module missing, and the Sixth Doctor tells them how he primed the machine for Stike.
-To test the truth of the Doctor's claim, they replace the nebuliser and send Peri on a trip with the module.
-The Sixth Doctor, however, confirms to the Second Doctor that the nebuliser is sabotaged, with a thin interface layer so it would work once, for Peri.
-The Sixth Doctor frees himself, and goes to save Jamie from being eaten by Shockeye in the kitchen.
-He encounters Shockeye in the kitchen, and the Androgum wounds him with a knife.
-Shockeye pursues him through the grounds.
-The Doctor ambushes Shockeye, covering his head with Oscar's butterfly net and pressing the cyanide-soaked cotton wool to his face, killing him.
+The Sixth Doctor frees himself and kills Shockeye.
 Chessene sees the Doctor's blood and starts licking it.
 Dastari realises that no matter how augmented she may be, Chessene is still an Androgum, and decides to free the Second Doctor, Peri, and Jamie.
 When Chessene sees this, she shoots and kills Dastari.
 She tries to shoot the Second Doctor and Peri, but Jamie throws a knife at her wrist, making her drop the gun.
-Chessene goes into the module, hoping to escape, but the sabotaged module explodes, killing her.
+Chessene goes into the module, hoping to escape, but the sabotaged module explodes, killing Chessene and reverting her back to her Androgum self.
+Jamie and the Second Doctor depart in their TARDIS, whilst the Sixth Doctor tells Peri they're both going on a vegetarian diet from now on.

-The Second Doctor uses a Stattenheim remote control to summon his TARDIS.
-As the Sixth Doctor and Peri make their way back to their own TARDIS, the Doctor tells her that from now on, it will be a healthy vegetarian diet for both of them.